Canadian and US Oil Sands Patents

 OIL SANDS PATENTS

-The oil sands deposits in Alberta are the third largest in the world trailing only Saudi Arabia and Venezuela.
+The oil sands deposits in Alberta are the third largest petroleum reserve in the world behind only Saudi Arabia and Venezuela.
 It is estimated that the oil sands in Alberta constitute hundreds of billions of barrels of oil that can be economically extracted.
 Canada is also the largest supplier of oil to the United States.
-In addition, oil sands revenues also represent a significant part of Canada's gross domestic product.
-As a result is unlikely that any curtailment or reduction of the projected growth of oil sands production will occur.
-Rather the current level of production of approximately 1.7 million barrels a day of oil produced from the oil sands will increase to 3 to 4 million barrels per day or larger within the next 5 to 10 years.
-As a result SASOR reasons that nuclear energy technologies will eventually be used in oil sands production.
+Further, oil sands revenues economic value represents a significant part of Canada's gross domestic product.
+As a result of recent economic conditions and the onset of the current pandemic, oil sands production has been temporarily reduced dramatically.
+However, it is expected that the previous level of production of approximately 1.7 million barrels a day of oil produced from the oil sands will quickly resume and, within the next 5 to 10 years, increase to 3 to 4 million barrels per day or more.
+As a result, SASOR reasoned that, in consideration of the progress of climate change, thermal nuclear energy technologies will be used in oil sands production and processing to avoid causing substantial emissions of GHGs caused by natural gas being used to produce thermal energy.

-In Alberta, Canada where most oil sands production is occurring elements of the industry and government have evidenced increasing concern about additional GHG emissions that are attendant upon oil ultimately derived from oil sands that may not be attendant upon other forms of conventional oil production.
-The use of lifecycle calculations to determine the intensity of GHG emissions from various types of oil production has exacerbated this problem.
-The use of nuclear energy technology to generate the thermal and electrical energy needed to produce oil from oil sands would eliminate the GHG emissions that come from the use of natural gas to produce the thermal energy needed.
+In Alberta, Canada where most oil sands production is occurring, elements of the industry and government have clearly evidenced increasing concern about additional GHG emissions that are attendant upon oil ultimately derived from oil sands that may not be attendant upon other forms of conventional oil production.
+The use of lifecycle calculations to determine the intensity of GHG emissions from various types of oil production has exacerbated this problem for oil sands operators.
+The use of nuclear energy technology using SMRs to generate the thermal and electrical energy needed to produce and process oil from oil sands will eliminate the GHG emissions that come from the use of natural gas to produce the thermal energy needed.
+For those reasons the Canadian government has initiated its SMR Action Plan.